-The bees are able to harvest nectar from the flowers and then the farmer can harvest and sell the plant seed.
+The bees are able to harvest nectar and pollen from the flowers.
+Later, the farmer can harvest and sell the plant seed.
 Large amounts of seed are produced thanks to good bee pollination.

 Having a long flowering period, borage is well suited for areas that may experience a dry season in mid-Summer.
 They are capable of producing a lot of nectar.
 This honey plant may allow some beekeepers to harvest a crop of borage honey.